SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Moonshine, Meet the Internet
+DIY Moonshine, Meet the Internet

-Today, moonshine is often quietly produced by a DIY distiller with some equipment he got online.
+Today, moonshine is often quietly produced by a DIY distiller with some equipment he bought online.
 The product is then jarred and used to convince his buddies to help him paint his house or fix his truck.
 It also makes a great holiday gift that will put a smile on just about any recipient’s face.

-The Rise of Sugarshine
+The Rise of Sugar Shine

 Because of this, a new mash style got created that uses straight sugar instead of corn.
-The effect is an extremely neutral tasting spirit after distilling is complete.
-This provides limitless opportunity to adjust the flavor of the spirit.
+The effect is an extremely neutral-tasting spirit after distilling is complete.
+As a result, this provides limitless opportunities to adjust the flavor of the spirit.